 CONSERVATION OF THE HISTORIC ORGANS

-PROTECTION OF THE ORGANS
+PROTECTION AND DOCUMENTATION OF THE HISTORIC ORGANS

 Conservation of the organs begins with their protection.
 There are certain risks to the organs which cannot be prevented, such as their deterioration over time or their destruction from natural disasters, particularly earthquakes or fires.
 But the risk of deliberate damage or destruction based on ignorance is preventable and combating this ignorance has proved to be our greatest challenge.
 In many communities, the organs have not functioned for years, the local people have no memory of their sound or even realize that they were once musical instruments, and see them only as old, termite-ridden, cumbersome pieces of furniture in the choir loft.